<img src="https://certify.alexametrics.com/atrk.gif?account=43vOv1Y1Mn20Io" style="display:none" height="1" width="1" alt="">

 What you see in this clip is completely soulless.
 The close-ups of make-up reveal every pore of the skin – yes, it shows up the resolution, but it’s the last thing anyone would want to actually see in a commercial or a drama.
 No one would put that in on a showreel today.
 I’m sure that Sony thought they were showing HD at its very best; the idea that filmmakers might actually want something that was mysterious, moody, seductive and - dare I say – cinematic just didn’t occur.
 And maybe 1990 HD would have been very bad at supplying the sort pictures we aspire to today – the thing is, nobody tried.
 It would be another decade or so before cinematographers would take HD seriously and manufacturers market art rather than engineering.

-Twenty seven years later, this is how Sony presented the capabilities of the Venice – look how far we’ve come.
+Twenty seven years later, this was how Sony presented the capabilities of the Venice – look how far we had come.

 Tags: Technology Retro